fiso64/slsk-batchdl/README.md

 ## Download modes

 ### Normal
-  The program will download a single file for every input entry.
+  The default.
+Downloads a single file for every input entry.

 ### Album
   sldl will search for the album and download an entire folder including non-audio